dfinity/portal/docs/developer-docs/integrations/sns/managing/managing-nervous-system-parameters.md

 ### `max_followees_per_function`

-The maximum number of followees each neuron can establish for each nervous system function.
+The maximum number of followees each neuron can have for each nervous system function.

 This number can be at most as large as the defined ceiling `MAX_FOLLOWEES_PER_FUNCTION_CEILING` (15 at time of writing).